oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 One of the common use cases of a signed JWT is representing a user's identity created by an issuer.
-As long as the signed JWT is one-time use, it typically only contains those claims the user has consented to disclose to a specific verifier.
+As long as the signed JWT is one-time use, it typically only contains those claims the user has consented to disclose to a specific Verifier.
 However, when a signed JWT is intended to be multi-use, it needs to contain the superset of all claims the user (the "holder" of the signed JWT) might want to disclose to verifiers at some point.
 The ability to selectively disclose a subset of these claims depending on the verifier becomes crucial to ensure minimum disclosure and